 - Classical education starts writing composition earlier in children’s lives and teaches it as a separate subject; a Charlotte Mason education teaches it as part of book studies.

 - Classical Education has parents involved in explaining the subject more.
-Charlotte Mason homeschooling leans heavily on verbal narration (the child retelling the summary of a story after they’ve heard it to gently make sure they’ve been listening).
+However, Charlotte Mason homeschooling leans heavily on verbal narration (the child retells a story’s summary after hearing it to gently make sure they’ve been listening).

 - A Charlotte Mason education sees memorization as valuable because it teaches ideas.
-Classical education seems to see value inherent in rote memorization (i.e. discipline).
+On the other hand, classical education seems to value rote memorization (i.e. discipline).

-- Classical education uses abridged versions of the classics for young children; Charlotte Mason education always uses whole texts (narrated by the parents) and redacted only in cases where inappropriate words are used.
+- Classical education uses abridged versions of the classics for young children; Charlotte Mason education always uses whole texts (narrated by the parents) and redacted only when inappropriate words are used.

 What does a Charlotte Mason Homeschool Schedule look like?

-Sonya Schafer, co-founder of SimplyCharlotteMason.Com said her schedule has the following subjects in the time slots indicated below (I’ve summarised what they do during that time and expanded on the theory – where applicable – to explain it a little more):
+Sonya Schafer, the co-founder of SimplyCharlotteMason.Com, said her schedule has the following subjects in the time slots indicated below (I’ve summarised what they do during that time and expanded on the theory – where applicable – to explain it a little more):

 - 8:30 Scripture Memory – read the new passage you’re memorizing and review old passages.